shadcn/vagrant-drupal/README.md

     $ git clone https://github.com/arshad/vagrant-drupal.git vagrant-SITENAME
     $ cd vagrant-SITENAME

 Edit config.json and configure IP, Site name, and Git.
+Set *behat* to true if you need Behat and Selenium.
 Then run:

     $ vagrant up